 The Festival Hub is one of your first stops when you get to Denmark.
 You need to go to the Festival Hub to exchange your email confirmation for tickets and/or wristbands for the events.

-Centrally situated between the Civic Centre, St Leonard’s Church and the RSL Hall, the Festival Hub is in Strickland Street next to Chilli Lime Salt in Denmark.
-The Hub comprises the Festival Office, Box Office, wristband collection, lost and found, and Festival enquiries.
+Centrally situated across the road from the Civic Centre and St Leonard’s Church and down the road from Chilli Lime Salt, the Festival Hub is in Strickland Street right in the centre of town, near the giant Fig tree.
+The Hub comprises the Festival Office, Box Office, wristband collection, CD & merchandise sales, lost and found, and Festival enquiries.

 Hub Opening Hours: Thursday 10am-4pm, Friday 10am-7:30pm (revised time), Saturday & Sunday 8am-5pm.